Best camera phones

 |

 A phone with top-notch photo and video quality, plus excellent image stabilisation.
-Outstanding scores for the focusing, however, this camera's flash isn't as powerful as other phones.
+It gets outstanding scores for focusing, however this camera's flash isn't as powerful as on other phones.

-Find out which camera we're talking about by logging in or taking a Which? trial.

 |74%